-In order to be successful, we need to measure the success of our clients and measure the changes in the labour market.
-The Manitoulin-Sudbury DSB will use SAMS - Cognos reports, Provincial Operational Indicators, as well as local system generated reports to ensure the integrity and success of the program.
+To be successful, we need to measure the success of our clients and measure the changes in the labour market.
+The Manitoulin-Sudbury DSB will use SAMS Cognos reports, Provincial Operational Indicators, as well as local system generated reports to ensure the integrity and success of the program.